An Extension Study of Oral Ozanimod for Moderately to Severely Active Crohn's Disease

 - treatment with a biologic agent as well as other treatments for CD such as etrasimod, filgotinib, upadacitinib

 - treatment with an investigational agent other than ozanimod

-- treatment with D-penicillamine, leflunomide, thalidomide, natalizumab or fingolimod
+- treatment with D-penicillamine, leflunomide, thalidomide, natalizumab, fingolimod or other S1P modulators

 - treatment with lymphocyte-depleting therapies (eg, Campath®, anti-CD4, cladribine, rituximab, ocrelizumab, cyclophosphamide, mitoxantrone, total body irradiation, bone marrow transplantation, alemtuzumab, daclizumab)

 Subject is currently receiving or requires initiation of any of the following therapies:

 - treatment with corticosteroids at a dose that exceeds the prednisone equivalent of >40 mg